tathaha/Spidey/README.md

 Music deserves its own section:
 - support for skipping non-music segments through [SponsorBlock](https://sponsor.ajay.app) (disabled by default as it can cause unexpected confusion, can be enabled using `s!segskipping`)
+- support for playing from YouTube Music with a direct link, such as https://music.youtube.com/watch?v=-mLpe7KUg9U
 - fair queue which prevents users from queueing the same song over and over again (enabled by default), which also has customizable threshold (min 2 songs, max 10, default is 3 songs)
 - DJ role (allows to stop the entire playback, enable/disable segment skipping, enable/disable fair queue, set the fair queue threshold or set the default music volume)